se-edu/learningresources/contents/projectManagement/testDrivenDevelopment.md

 * ATDD : Acceptance TDD involves the use of <trigger trigger="click" for="modal:index-acceptance">acceptance tests</trigger> or behavioural specifications in its workflows.
 By following Acceptance TDD, a detailed specification of the requirements of your product can be obtained.

 * Developer TDD: This is the form of development that actually involves writing tests followed by <tooltip content="No more; No less">minimal</tooltip> production code that passes the test.
-This helps in achieveing the goal of a detailed specification of the executable design for your solution.
+This helps in achieving the goal of a detailed specification of the executable design for your solution.
 DTDD is often simply called TDD.

 <modal title="Acceptance Tests" id="modal:index-acceptance">
 Acceptance tests, also called Customer Acceptance tests, are tests that describe the behavior of a software product.
 They are tests that have the power to encode the technical and non-functional requirements, business logic, and detailed usage requirements of the product.
 They are similar to unit tests in that they have binary results - pass or fail.